cdown/chrisdown.name/source/_posts/2014-02-21-unlocking-scancode-locked-storage-devices.md

 title: Unlocking storage devices locked using a password made of scancodes
 ---

-A colleague of mine recently came to me with a problem -- he had been handed a drive that had been locked using the BIOS on another machine, and while he knew the password, he could not unlock it using hdparm or similar tools.
+Today marks the third time now that I have encountered problems unlocking solid state drives locked by Dell staff laptops.
 The problem here lies in the way that the BIOS interprets the data that constitutes your hard drive password.
 Many BIOSes (I am ignorant of what UEFI does here, it may take a more high-level approach) do not store your password in a character encoded format, but instead as a sequence of [keyboard scancodes][scancodes].

-This also has the consequence that often passwords are case insensitive, since scancodes are per-key (interestingly HP holds [a patent][patent] to store case-related information for BIOS passwords, but I don't know if this also relates to passwords it applies to hard disks, or even if they use the patent right now).
+This sometimes also has the consequence that passwords become case insensitive, since scancodes are per-key (interestingly HP holds [a patent][patent] to store case-related information for BIOS passwords, but I don't know if this also relates to passwords it applies to hard disks, or even if they use the patent right now).